 PETG filament (Polyethylene Terephthalate with added Glycol)

-- Heated bed: optional but recommended, at 75-90C
+- Heated bed: optional but recommended, at 70-90°C

-- PETG glass transition temperature: around 80C
+- Glass transition temperature: around 80°C

 PETG is PET with added glycol in order to improve its 3D printing characteristics.
-PET is widely used to make water bottles as well as in injection molding, with glycol added to make it less brittle and improve improve impact resistance and durability.
+PET is widely used to make water bottles as well as in injection molding, with glycol added to make it less brittle and improve impact resistance and durability.

-The main advantages of PETG filament are that it has good impact resistance and fantastic thermal characteristics, but without the problems with warping associated with ABS or brittleness associated with PLA.
+The main advantages of PETG filament are that it has good impact resistance and fantastic thermal characteristics but without the problems with warping associated with ABS or brittleness associated with PLA.

 Possibly the main advantage of PETG however is how great layer adhesion is during 3D printing.
 It’s natural stickiness makes for fantastic layer adhesion, leading to strong and durable parts that do not warp — this makes PETG one of the best 3D printer filaments for long and thin parts that are a nightmare for ABS.